rj-cc/nested-comments/README.md

 <livewire:nested-comments::comments :record="$record"/>
 ```

+### Mentions
+The package uses Filament TipTap Editor which supports mentions.
+You can mention users in your comments by typing `@` followed by the user's name.
+The package will automatically resolve the user and send them a notification.
+You can customize how to fetch mentions by changing the `.closures.getMentionsUsing` closure in the config file.
+Two sample methods have been included in the main class for getting all users in the DB or only users that have been mentioned in the current thread (default).
+Customize this however you wish.

 ## Usage: Emoji Reactions
 This package also allows you to add emoji reactions to your models.
 You can use the `HasReactions` trait to add reactions to any model.
 The reactions are stored in a separate table, and you can customize the reactions that are available via the configuration file.
 The Comments model that powers the comments feature described above already uses emoji reactions.